Larry Rosenberg

 that influenced this decision was his introduction to the teachings of Jiddu Krishnamurti and Vimala Thakar.

 He received Zen training with Korean Master Seung Sahn and Japanese Master Katagiri Roshi for eight years before coming to Vipassana.
 Anagarika Munindra was his first Vipassana teacher.

 His book Breath by Breath is a clear description of the practice of anapanasati (mindful breath meditation).
 His emphasis on the breath as an object of meditation was, in part, inspired by his encounter with the Thai meditation teacher Buddhadasa.

-Anapanasati also forms the basis of his teachings at the Cambridge Insight Meditation Center.
+Anapanasati and also forms the basis of his teachings at the Cambridge Insight Meditation Center.